netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 To my surprise, the Netdata agent is one of lightest!
 And given the resolution (per-second) and the number of metrics it collects, **it offers the best unit economics** (i.e. resources required per sample).

 This proves that Netdata is on the right path.
-The decentralized and distributed nature of Netdata decouples resolution and cardinality from our economics, without pushing this cost to the users, allowing Netdata to be **the most cost efficient monitoring solution**, while also providing high fidelity observability without compromises.
+The decentralized and distributed nature of Netdata decouples resolution and cardinality from the observability economics, without adding cost to users, allowing Netdata to be **the most cost efficient monitoring solution**, while also providing high fidelity observability without compromises.

 #### Out of the box